Long Island Basketball

 Deer Park might have had the most difficult non-league schedule on Long Island, facing five Sweet 16 teams in December, but as coaches constantly remind us, non-league games are just to get you ready for league play, and after losing all five, the Falcons improved to 3-0 in Suffolk League 4, beating a good Kings Park team convincingly to draw even with league leader Hills West.
 Brett Talbert, who has doubled his scoring average this season, led the way with 26 points, one of four Deer Park players in double figures, while Andrew Bianco had 25 for Kings Park.
 First game with Hills West 1/14 at Deer Park.
 1/6

-Ward Melville 88 Sachem North 46
+Ward Melville 88 Sachem No 46

 Ward Melville has struggled to get on the Sweet 16 radar after starting off the season 2-2, even though their two losses were to Chaminade and St. Anthony's, and both were close and on the road.
 It’s time to give the Patriots their due after leading wire to wire on the road and crushing the Flaming Arrows, improving to 8-2 on the season and 4-0 in league play.
 Alex Sobel was a force, finishing with 27 points, 21 rebounds, 6 assists, and 5 block, and Matt Hudzik also had 27 points, knocking down 5 threes.
 Mike Galdamez finished with 12 points for North, and Drew Scally with 11.
 WM has their first showdown with Suffolk League 1 co-leader Brentwood January 17th at home.
 1/6